-Personal Leave for Faculty
+Personal Leave for 10-Month Employees

-Ten-month faculty do not earn annual leave; rather, they have time off between semesters, on holidays, and during semester breaks.
-They also accrue one day of personal leave each semester, all or part of which should be used to cover absences during class or office hours, scheduled committee meetings, or required college events for reasons other than illness (for which sick leave applies).
-Personal leave requests follow the customary annual leave procedures and must be approved by the appropriate Associate Vice Chancellor.
+Ten-month employees do not earn annual leave; rather, they have time off between semesters, on holidays, and during semester breaks.
+They also accrue one day of personal leave each semester, all or part of which should be used to cover any necessary absences other than for illness (for which sick leave applies) during class hours, office hours, scheduled committee meetings, or required college events for reasons.
+Personal leave requests follow the customary annual leave procedures and must be approved by the appropriate Dean.
 Personal leave hours which are not used by the end of the spring term will be added to employees' sick leave.